 What do you think of when you hear the name Carrie Underwood?
 American Idol?
 Country music icon?
 Golden pipes?
 Strong storyteller?
 All you need to hear is her last name and you easily think of all of the above.
 There's not something in the water, she really is that good.

-Few country singers have been as immediately identifiable as Underwood in the past 12 years.
+Few country singers have been as immediately identifiable as Underwood in the past 20-plus years.
 She's spawned a million copycats all vying for even just a fifth of her trademark range and tone.
 And she's brought the revenge song back in country music so well that her name becomes an adjective in writing rooms.

 Underwood transformed good songs into country classics, so narrowing it down to her top 10 isn't easy.
-When chart-topping songs like "Cowboy Casanova," "Good Girl," "Heartbeat" and "Church Bells" don't make the list, you know it's stiff competition.
-And that doesn't even include collaborations like "Something Bad" with Miranda Lambert and "Remind Me" with Brad Paisley.
+When Billboard chart-topping songs like "Good Girl" and "Heartbeat" don't make the list, you know it's stiff competition.
+And that doesn't even include collaborations like "Somethin' Bad" with Miranda Lambert, "If I Didn't Love You" with Jason Aldean, "The Fighter" with Keith Urban and "Remind Me" with Brad Paisley.
 Let's take a look at the 10 best Carrie Underwood songs, ranked.